BlueSillyDragon/AquaOS/README.md

 Also make sure you have xorriso installed.

 ## Technologies
-Uses eyalroz's printf lib, limine-efi as a UEFI library, and AQUABOOT is the custom bootloader.
+Uses eyalroz's printf lib, limine-efi as a UEFI library, and AquaBoot is the custom bootloader.

 ## License
 AquaOS is under an MIT License.